ARTUR-ZH/DnnDevTools/README.md

-# DNN Dev Tools
-DNN Dev Tools - The Swiss army knife for DNN developers and host admins
+# DNN Dev Tools - The Swiss army knife for DNN developers and host admins

 DNN Dev Tools is developed by weweave (https://weweave.net/) and licensed under the The MIT License (MIT).